 Get to know the farmers, bakers and makers you’ll meet at central Arkansas’ farmer’s markets.
 Here are a few vendors we love:

 - Barnhill Orchards in Lonoke is a family farm established in 1980 by Bob Barnhill.
-In addition to selling at several Little Rock markets, “Farm Baskets” are also available for purchase online.
-For info, visit BarnhillOrchards.com.
+You'll find the family selling a large variety of fruits, veggies and greens at several Little Rock markets; see what's in season at BarnhillOrchards.com.

 - Little Rock Urban Farming grows organic fruits, vegetables and flowers right in the heart of Little Rock.
-Learn more about the group’s Community Supported Agriculture (CSA) program and how you can be a shareholder at LittleRockUrbanFarming.com.
+Visit them at Hillcrest Farmers Market or learn more about the group’s Community Supported Agriculture (CSA) program at LittleRockUrbanFarming.com.